 Visit this page for information on number of participants from our Doodle Characteristics survey.

 F1 vs F1B Goldendoodle: Amount of Shedding

-Looking at the blue bars, most parents rated their F1 goldendoodles as Excellent (no shedding) and Very Good in terms of amount of shedding.
-However, there are still a few that were rated Satisfactory, Fair, and Poor.
+Looking at the gray and mauve bars, most parents rated their F1 Goldendoodles as Excellent and Very Good.
+This means the amount of shedding for F1’s is typically minimal or non-existent.
+However, some were also rated Satisfactory, Fair, and Poor (a lot of shedding).

-What it means: These results are very similar to the above chart for Amount of Shedding.
+What It Means: These results are very similar to the above chart for Amount of Shedding.
 This makes sense because allergic reactions are typically synonymous with the amount of hair a dog sheds regularly.

 Ease of Grooming

-F1’s and F1B’s alike, the even spread of ratings can really only mean one thing: grooming is a necessity.
+F1 and F1B Goldendoodles alike, frequent grooming is an absolute necessity.
 We hope all you soon-to-be doodle parents are prepared, because the grooming aspect is no joke with these little jokesters!

 As a very important side note, a Doodle being picked up from the groomer sometimes leaves us in shock – usually when the pup was completely shaven down without our consent.
 As Doodle parents, we must be extra mindful about the nature of our Doodle’s coat.
 If not properly maintained, it will mat up and cause the dog a lot of discomfort.
 If you have a Doodle and aren’t familiar with line brushing, I urge you to watch our video tutorial.

 So in the Battle Between F1 vs F1B Goldendoodle, Who Wins?